rretkute/likelhood-functions-idd/README.md

-# Formulating likelihood functions for infectious disease dynamics
+# Formulating likelihood functions for infectious disease dynamics for neglected tropical diseases

 This is the R code associated with the paper,  Retkute, Minter and Hollingsworth "Formulating likelihood functions for infectious disease dynamics for neglected tropical diseases".